 Stakeholders, be they individuals or institutions, seek to sway public opinion and policy.
 Industries, often with the prefix Big, have manufactured doubt, provided financial resources and incentives for their views and delayed regulations.
 In nutritional science, every major food group has had its turn as the villain, and that includes vegetables, the most honored of foods, that may be deficient in needed micronutrients in strictly vegan diets.
 Most recently the fight has turned to sugar versus fats, fats are now good and sugar the great villain.
-Two historians provide a contrarian narrative in this week’s Science.
+Two historians provide a contrarian narrative in a past issue of Science.

 I will not summarize their story; it is lucid and concise, worth a read rather than an abstract.
-It is the need to view history, including science’s history, through the lens of those times, rather than our contemporaneous belief that animates their discussion.
+It is the need to view history, including science’s history, through the lens of those times, rather than the contemporaneous belief that animates our current discussion.
 In the period after World War II, when industry was harnessed for the common good, payments and collaboration with industry were not the knee-jerk evil invoked today.

 The article is not a defense of reprehensible behavior by the Bigs.
 They acknowledge industry’s attempts at influencing research, always with an eye towards marketing and increased sales.
 But they quote Gary Taubes, author of The Case Against Sugar,

 “What industry does is find people who already believe something that the industry finds convenient, and then they pay those people to make those beliefs known.”

 But it is another historical perspective that I believe warrants our attention.
 Unlike facts, the act of doing science is a social construction “powerfully shaped by social forces and political choices.”
 The narrative of bad fat was based partly on evidence, subsequently amplified as scientists who studied “bad fat” became “thought leaders” influencing the distribution of NIH funding.
 Conflicts of interest are not merely financial; they have philosophic origins as well.